FanmeiWang/AIDI1002_Final_Project/README.md

 ### **Accuracy**
 - **Experiment result**: 0.8388
 - **Paper**: Section 5.1 mentions that Logistic Regression is one of the better-performing models on the IBM dataset in terms of accuracy, though no specific value is provided.
-Your result aligns with this trend.
+My result aligns with this trend.

 ---

 ### **AUC-ROC**
 - **Experiment result**: 0.643
 - **Paper**: Section 5.1 and Figure 2 indicate that Logistic Regression has relatively low AUC-ROC on the IBM dataset, comparable to other non-ensemble models.
-Your result supports this observation.
+My result supports this observation.

 ---

 ### **F1-Score**
 - **Experiment result**: 0.0
 - **Paper**: Figure 2 shows that Logistic Regression struggles to predict the minority class (Class 1) effectively, resulting in a poor F1-Score on imbalanced datasets like IBM.
-This aligns perfectly with your result.
+This aligns perfectly with my result.

 ---

 ### **Precision**
 - **Experiment result**: 0.0
 - **Paper**: While the paper does not provide specific precision values, Section 5.1 mentions that Logistic Regression typically performs better on the majority class (Class 0).
-Figure 2 also indicates this trend, and your result confirms it.
+Figure 2 also indicates this trend, and my result confirms it.

 ---

 ### **Recall**
 - **Experiment result**: 0.0
 - **Paper**: Figure 2 illustrates that Logistic Regression has significantly lower recall for the minority class (Class 1), likely due to the lack of data balancing techniques.
-Your result reflects this issue.
+My result reflects this issue.

 ---